preslavmihaylov/booknotes/README.md

 # booknotes
-My notes from various books I've read
+A collection of my book notes on various computer science books

 ## Categories
  * [Java](/java)